 - In 2005, then-Mayor John Moak signed the U.S. Mayors Climate Protection Agreement, urging the federal and state governments to enact policies to reduce global warming pollution, lessen U.S. dependence on fossil fuels, and accelerate the development of clean energy and energy efficient technologies, while pledging to measure greenhouse gas (GHG) emissions, set reduction targets and create an action plan; adopt land-use policies that reduce sprawl, preserve open space, and create walkable, bikeable and public transit-oriented communities; increase use and development of clean, renewable energy; make energy efficiency a priority; promote sustainable building practices; conserve water; increase recycling; maintain healthy urban forests and promote tree planting to increase shade, decrease energy use, and absorb CO2; and help educate the public, including students, about reducing global warming pollution. - In 2006, the City established the Energy Advisory Committee to make recommendations regarding energy conservation, energy efficiency, and converting to cleaner energy sources. - In 2010, the City was designated as a "Green Community" by the Massachusetts Department of Energy Resources, and since then has almost met its goal of reducing municipal energy consumption by 20%. - In 2011, the City signed a 20 year agreement to purchase 4.2 megawatts of solar energy; previously, the City installed approximately 500 kilowatts of solar on municipal buildings, including the Rupert A. Nock Middle School. - In 2012 the City was chosen to participate in the "Solarize Mass" program, which resulted in an additional 423 kilowatts of solar capacity on 46 residences and businesses in the community. - In 2013, the City received a grant from the Department of Energy Resources (MassDOER) and the Massachusetts Clean Energy Center (MassCEC) to establish local clean energy goals and develop strategies to increase the use of renewable energy, building energy efficiency, and sustainable transportation.
-This extensive work resulted in the City's first Clean Energy Roadmap - a detailed 55-page master plan for clean energy use.
-The recommendations set forth in the "Roadmap" are incorporated herein.
+This extensive work resulted in the City's first Clean Energy Roadmap - a detailed 55page master plan for clean energy use.
+The recommendations set forth in the "Roadmap" are incorporated herein; a copy of the Roadmap is on the City's website and there is also a hard copy of the document at City Hall.